Strategy 1: Automatically answer 15% of tickets directly in your chat widget

 If you use a returns management platform, you can upgrade this Returns experience by redirecting customers directly to the returns portal for an even more self-service solution.

 If you’re shopping for a returns management platform, we recommend our preferred partner Loop Returns.
-Our integration with Loop Returns offers a seamless path from Order Management Flows in the widget to Loop’s powerful returns portal.
-When you click “Return,” the widget shares a link to your Loop Returns portal:
+Our integration with Loop Returns offers a seamless path from Order Management in Chat to Loop’s powerful returns portal.
+When you click “Return,” Chat shares a link to your Loop Returns portal:

-Here’s a quick walkthrough on how Loop Returns and our Order Management Flows work together.
+Here’s a quick walkthrough on how Loop Returns and our Order Management work together.